- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the impact of data fragmentation, it is recommended to regularly defragment the NAS device's hard drives.
 This process rearranges the fragmented data blocks, optimizing data storage and improving overall performance.
 Additionally, implementing a proper backup strategy, including off-site backups, can help protect against data loss caused by fragmentation or other issues.

-Although NAS Rack Station RS818RP+ / RS818+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Rack Station RS818RP+ / RS818+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -